taminemelissa/quiz-generator/CONVENTIONS.md

 ## Presentation of functions:
 Type-hint added this way,
 ```
-def __init__(self, k:int) -> None:
+def __init__(self, k: int) -> None:
         pass
 ```
-description of the function just after the def in double quotes, not with # in the middle in "clean" versions, single quotes instead of double quotes for strings.
+The description of the function should be just after the definition in triple quotes.